sarumaj/kanji-reader/README.md

 python src/app.py
 ```

-Alternatively, a Windows installer is available as [release](https://github.com/sarumaj/kanji-reader/releases/latest).
+Alternatively, a Windows installer is available as a [release](https://github.com/sarumaj/kanji-reader/releases/latest).